tjrules/simpsons-trivia/readme.md

 Your presentation must:

+- First demo the functionality of the game...show us it works and how to play it.
-- Be at least 5 slides
+- Be at least 3 slides...and no more than 3...
-- Use easy-to-understand language and avoid too much "insider" terminology
 - Include at least one wireframe that shows your game page
-- Include a screenshot of the existing landing page you've replicated
 - Answer the following questions:
 	- What features did you include?
 	- Were there any constraints you had to work with? (e.g. technological, timing, content, etc.)